 The first week of December has brought freezing nights in northern India.
 People here are already figuring out which heater would suit their needs best.
-So, I thought why not use this opportunity and write a useful guide that would help my readers.
+So, I thought why not use this opportunity and write a useful guide that would help my readers?

 If you are on a budget and want a room heater, the choice is quite limited.
 Upon doing research, I found only two categories of heaters out there i.e. Halogen and Quartz.
-Prices of convection room heaters have come down in the recent years but still a durable one will cost you more than 1500 rupees.
+Prices of convection room heaters have come down in recent years but still, a durable one will cost you more than 1500 rupees.

-I spent a great amount of time in research of both halogen and quartz heaters.
+I spent a great amount of time in research both halogen and quartz heaters.
 However, after this research the facts I found changed how I used to think about these types of heaters.

-► How A Heater Works?
+► How does A Heater Work?

 Broadly speaking, there are two types of heaters in the market- radiation heaters and convection heaters.
 Radiation heaters are the ones that radiate infrared waves while convection heaters heat up the surrounding air in the room.

 To understand how a heater works we will first have to understand how a normal incandescent bulb works.
 At the center of these bulbs hangs a tungsten filament through which current passes.
 This current ultimately heats up the filament forcing it to emit light.
-Tungsten is a highly reactive element and can deplete really fast in oxygen rich air.
+Tungsten is a highly reactive element and can deplete really fast in oxygen-rich air.
 So, to extend its life, manufacturers enclose bulbs using a glass filled with halogen gas.

 A room heater is the next level of electric incandescent bulbs.
 Heaters have to push a lot of electricity into the system in order to generate more heat.
 This increase in heat can easily melt normal glass, which is why manufacturers instead use quartz for enclosing the tungsten filament.
 So, in the end, it really does not matter if companies name their radiation heaters as halogen or quartz because they are all same.

-Best Budget Heaters: Now that we have discussed what halogen/quartz heaters are and how they work, let us check out some of the good options available out there.
+Best Budget Heaters: Now that we have discussed what halogen/quartz heaters are and how they work, let us check some of the good options available out there.
 In my research, I found these two products really interesting.

 ► Bajaj Halogen Room Heater